Nilofar Sakhi

-Nilofar Sakhi (نيلوفر سخی) is an author and a policy analyst with expertise in security, geopolitics & peace.
-She is a professorial lecturer of International Affairs at George Washington University and a non resident senior fellow at the Atlantic Council.
+Nilofar Sakhi (نيلوفر سخی) is an author and a policy analyst with expertise in traditional and non-traditional security, geopolitics & peace.
+She is a professorial lecturer of International Affairs at George Washington University and serves as the president of Andiana Foundation.
+She holds the position of senior fellow (NR) at the Atlantic Council.

 Career

-Nilofar Sakhi is a professorial lecturer of International Affairs at George Washington University and a Non Resident Senior Fellow at Atlantic Council.
+Nilofar Sakhi is a professorial lecturer of International Affairs at George Washington University and the president of Andiana Foundation.
+She holds a position of non resident senior fellow at Atlantic Council.
+Sakhi has extensive experience in management of organizations focused on development, higher education, and human security.
 Sakhi taught at George Mason University and American University of Afghanistan.
 She served as a country director of the Open Society Foundation-Afghanistan office and an executive director at the American University of Afghanistan.She is the former chief executive and executive director at the American University of Afghanistan.

 A former Fulbright fellow, Nilofar Sakhi has written extensively on various aspects of traditional and nontraditional security, geopolitics of peace, peacemaking and peacebuilding processes and human security.
 Her recent book is on Human Security and Agency: Reframing productive power in Afghanistan.
 Currently she is working on regional security with a case study of Afghanistan-South and Central Asia and exploring the domestic and external incongruences that impact regional peace diplomacy.
 She has been involved in assisting peace, development, and counter insurgency policy formulation.
 A former visiting fellow at National Endowment for Democracy and Columbia University, and a fellow at Asia Society and International Center for Tolerance Education, Nilofar has researched a wide range of research projects pertaining to politics of peace, security, negotiations and mediation in peacemaking processes.

 Sakhi is the founder of a national NGO WASSA, the first women's NGO in Herat, Afghanistan founded in 2002.
 While there she established the Center for Conflict Analysis and Resolution at WASSA in 2008.